ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

 When you view details of a backup job by making a `GET /backup_policies/{backup_policy_id}/jobs/{backup_job_id}` request, the `status` property indicates whether the job `failed`, is `running`, or `succeeded`.
 The API also provides status reasons with the following codes:

 * `internal_error` - the code indicates an internal error.
-Contact IBM support if your see this code.
+Contact IBM support if you see this code.
 * `snapshot_pending` - the code indicates that a backup snapshot in the `pending` [snapshot lifecycle state](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-status) cannot be deleted.
 * `snapshot_volume_limit` - the code indicates that the [snapshot limit](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-3) for the source volume is reached.
 * `source_volume_busy` - the code indicates that the source volume is busy after multiple retries.